 Deliverables Due date 1.
-Participate in inter and intra-departmental meetings and workshops on issues relevant to fisheries management.
+Participate in inter- and intra-departmental meetings and workshops on issues relevant to fisheries management.
 Ongoing 2.
 Liaise within the Fisheries and Aquaculture Division, with SARDI Aquatic Sciences, other parts of PIRSA and other State and Commonwealth agencies on matters relevant to fisheries management.
 Ongoing 3.
 Liaise within PIRSA, with other government agencies and with industry representatives in implementing decisions relevant to fisheries management.
 Ongoing 4.
 Conduct regular assessment or review of existing management arrangements for fisheries management, including analysis of statistical information on fisheries and interactions with threatened, endangered and protected species.
-Ongoing

-5. Deliver a coordinated consultation process with fishery stakeholders through established co-management processes to progress: Provide policy advice at industry meetings including RLFMAC and port meetins (if required) Advice on the annual TACC and other management arrangements Implement carry-over and carry-under provisions for the fishery The development of policies and positions as required.
-September 2022 6.
-Participate in industry liaison in the field to strengthen fishery management knowledge and understanding, and develop rapport with licence holder.
-Ongoing 7.
-Support industry development initiatives related to fisheries management for the following; • Industry responses to address market disruptions • Access and develop new and emerging markets. • the development of FIMS As required As required As required 8.
-Attending to general correspondence and enquiries relevant to fisheries.
+Ongoing 5.
+Deliver a coordinated consultation process with fishery stakeholders through established co-management processes. • TACC setting • Consider September quota period start as trial if appropriate • implementation of quota carry-over and over-catch provisions September 2022 6.
+Participate in industry liaison in the field to strengthen fishery management knowledge and understanding, and develop rapport with licence holders. • Pre-season port visit • Mid-season port visits Usually Sept/Oct 2022 March 2023 - as required 7.
+Support industry development initiatives related to fisheries management for the following: Industry responses to address market disruptions As required Access and develop new and emerging markets.
+8. Attending to general correspondence and enquiries relevant to fisheries.
 Ongoing 9.
 Provide advice to the Minister in relation to the management of fisheries and Ministerial correspondence.
 Ongoing 10.
 Communicate on fisheries management issues to key stakeholder groups and the broader community.
 Ongoing